Professional services is an industry that stands to benefit the most from blogging. This article gives you five solid reasons why.

-How can a blog help your professional services firm?
+How can blogging help grow your professional services firm?

 Search engines want to see lots of great content on your website—content that others will want to read, link to, and share.
 Content that contains the keywords you’re optimizing for.
 And a blog is one of the best tools to allow you to do just this.
 Create a regular stream of helpful and keyword-focused articles for your blog.
 Search engines will start noticing after a while.

-Power Tip: A good goal is to strive to publish at least 2,000 words per month to your website to get some traction with SEO.
-This could be four weekly blog articles at 500 words (about an 8.5×11 page), or two 1,000 word articles bi-weekly, or one big fat article monthly.
-Of course, you can publish more frequently if you have the time and resources, but this should be a goal to strive for in your first year.
+Power Tip: Strive to publish 2,000 words per month to your website to get some traction with SEO.
+This could be four weekly blog articles @ 500 words (approximately an 8.5×11 page), or two 1,000 word articles bi-weekly, or one long, in-depth article monthly.
+Of course, you can publish more frequently if you have the time and resources, but this should be a goal to strive for in your first year to build up your blog.
+By the end of the year you’ll have 48 articles of useful, valuable content for your clients and your team, which is nothing to shake a stick at.
+Google will notice.

 2. Education of Customers